chris-townsend/where-next/TESTING.md

 *[As a User, I can access a navigation bar on every page so that I can easily view desired content](https://github.com/chris-townsend/where-next/issues/1)*

+- The navigation bar in the app is an essential tool that is available on all pages.
+It provides easy access to the main sections of the app, making it simple for users to navigate and find what they need.
+For users who are not logged in, the navigation bar has been kept minimalistic and straightforward, with no home tab as the logo serves as a way to return to the homepage.
+This design ensures that the user interface remains clean and uncluttered, allowing users to focus on the important aspects of the app without unnecessary distractions.

 **Logged out Navigation**

 ![Navigation bar for unauth user](src/docs/testing/user-testing/navigation-logged-out.webp)